SebastianoDenegri/vietnam-systemic-risk-index/README.md

 <em>Figure 1.
 Vietnam Systemic Risk Index (VSRI) over time.
 Peaks correspond to periods of financial stress in the Vietnamese market.</em>
 </p>

-The LSTM network trained on the VSRI achieved the strongest out-of-sample performance, reaching a **recall of 75%** and a **ROC-AUC of 0.77**, showing that the composite VSRI provides more informative predictive features than either its individual sub-indices or market volatility alone.
+The LSTM network trained on the VSRI achieved the strongest overall out-of-sample performance, reaching a **recall of 75%** and a **ROC-AUC of 0.77**, showing that the composite VSRI provides more informative predictive features than either its individual sub-indices or market volatility alone.

 #### Summary of all Models’ Performance